miurla/babyagi-ui/README.md

 - [x] i18n support ( 🇧🇷, 🇩🇪, 🇺🇸, 🇪🇸, 🇫🇷, 🇮🇳, 🇭🇺, 🇯🇵, 🇷🇺, 🇹🇭, ... and much more)
 - [x] User feedback
 - [x] Improv UX for task creation (only BabyCatAGI🐱 & Client request)
+- [x] Notification that all tasks have been completed. 🔔
 - [ ] Display the current task and task list
 - [ ] Other LLM models support